teambit/docs/docs/welcome.md

 ## Get started

-To get started follow [this guide](/getting-started/installing-bit) and read [next steps](getting-started/whats-next) to start learning how you can adopt and use Bit for building apps and systems.
-You can also read about [what is Bit](essentials/what-is-bit) to have a better understanding of its capabilities.
+* To get started follow [this guide](/getting-started/installing-bit)
+* Read [next steps](getting-started/whats-next) to start learning how you can adopt and use Bit for building apps and systems.
+* Learn [what is Bit](essentials/what-is-bit) to have a better understanding of its capabilities.

 ### Bit v15 - Harmony